cal-itp/benefits/docs/README.md

 ### Supported enrollment pathways

-The Cal-ITP Benefits app supports the following enrollment pathways that uses the corresponding eligibility verification methods:
+The Cal-ITP Benefits app supports the following enrollment pathways that use the corresponding eligibility verification methods:

 | Enrollment pathway                                             | Eligibility verification                                                              | Status | Launch                                                                |
 | -------------------------------------------------------------- | ------------------------------------------------------------------------------------- | ------ | --------------------------------------------------------------------- |